-Samosas – stuffed with spicy cheese and sweetcorn, encased in crispy pastry and deep-fried until golden.
-They are easier to make than you might think and so much tastier that shop-bought.
-Read on for my guide on making the easiest ever samosas
+Cheese and sweetcorn samosas are made from easy homemade pastry, and stuffed with a spicy cheese and sweetcorn filling, before being fried until they turn crispy and golden.
+They are easier to make than you might think and so much tastier than shop-bought.
+Read on for my guide on making the easiest-ever samosas

 Samoosas or Samosas?

-In South Africa, they spell the word with 2 ‘o’s and pronounce it Samoosa as in Moose.
-The rest of the world seems to spell it Samosa, with one ‘o’, as in ‘Oh these are so good’.
-I’m inclined to go with the rest of the world on this – especially these cheese and sweetcorn samosas.
-They are SO delicious I can’t stop eating them.
+In South Africa, they spell the word with 2 'o's and pronounce it SamOOsa as in moose.
+The rest of the world seems to spell it with one 'o' and pronounce it SamOsa , as in 'Oh these are so good'.
+I'm inclined to go with the rest of the world on this - especially these cheese and sweetcorn samosas.
+They are SO delicious I can't stop eating them.

-When I lived in Johannesburg, one of my favourite shopping excursions (did I mention I love shopping as much as food) was to the Oriental Plaza – an Indian street market.
-After spending a couple of happy hours browsing spending money on things I didn’t need but just had to have, we always ended up buying a box of samoosas (2 ‘o’s – we were in South Africa at the time) at one of the street food vendors.
+When I lived in Johannesburg, one of my favourite shopping excursions (did I mention I love shopping as much as food) was to the Oriental Plaza - an Indian street market where you could buy anything from A to Z. After spending a couple of happy hours browsing spending money on things I didn't need but just had to have, we always ended up buying a box of samoosas (spelt with 2 'o's - we were in South Africa at the time) from one of the street food vendors.
 We used to eat them in the car for lunch on the way home.
-You could buy the traditional lamb, beef mince or potato samoosas, but my favourite samoosa flavour was cheese and corn, an amazing combination of curry spices, plump kernels of sweetcorn, and cheese.
+You could buy the traditional lamb, beef or potato samoosas, but my favourite samoosa flavour was cheese and sweetcorn, an amazing combination of curry spices, plump kernels of sweetcorn, and cheese.

 Home-made vs shop-bought